Tokyo Olympics: More tests, no quarantine in updated rules

 The rollout of the second edition of the so-called "Playbooks" -- an IOC guidebook explaining how the games can be pulled off -- comes as Tokyo, Osaka and several other areas have been placed under a third state of emergency as coronavirus cases surge.

-Japan, which has attributed about 10,000 deaths to COVID-19, has also been slow with local vaccination with about 1% so far getting shots.
+Japan, which has attributed about 10,000 deaths to COVID-19, has also been slow with local vaccination with about 1 per cent so far getting shots.

 Organizers are expected to announce daily testing for athletes.
 They are also expected to drop a 14-day quarantine requirement, allowing athletes to train when they arrive.
 Athletes will be required to stay within a "bubble" consisting of the Olympic Village on Tokyo Bay, and venues and training areas.